Quick Start

 Voltage measurement

-For a voltage divider circuit with two resistors R1 and R2 in series, where Vin is the total input voltage across both resistors, and Vout is the voltage across R2:
+For a voltage divider circuit with two resistors R1 and R2 in series, where Vin is the input voltage (battery voltage) and Vout is the voltage across R2 (measured by the ADC):

 Vout = Vin * (R2 / (R1 + R2))

-By acquiring the voltage at the measurement point using the ADC, the current battery voltage can be obtained according to the formula.
+By reading the voltage at the measurement point with the ADC, the battery voltage can be calculated by multiplying the measured voltage by 1.667.

 General purpose I/Os

-The MFP additionally provides 4 GPIO pins, two of which can be connected to an NFC antenna, or directly connected to modules supporting the MFP interface, or expand to two I2C channels.
+The MFP additionally provides 4 GPIO pins, or directly connected to modules supporting the MFP interface, or expand to two I2C channels.

 Display